Darmian: Juve are one of the world's biggest clubs

 Wednesday's game will be United’s first visit to the Allianz Stadium since Juventus moved there in 2011 and, according to Darmian, the Reds can expect a familiar type of atmosphere.

-“It’s like the English stadiums now because the fans are all around the pitch but they’re also close,
+“It’s like the English stadiums now because the fans are all around the pitch but they’re also close," said the defender.

 Reading this in our app?
 If not, you might miss some exclusive features not found on ManUtd.com.
 Download the Official App here.